Ampthill (Cumberland County, Virginia)

-Ampthill is a plantation located in Cartersville, Virginia, United States, roughly 45 minutes west of Richmond, and just over an hour south of Charlottesville.
-The property is listed on both the National Register of Historic Places and the Virginia Landmarks Register.
+Ampthill is a plantation located in Cartersville, Virginia, roughly 45 minutes west of Richmond, and just over an hour south of Charlottesville.
+Since 1972, the property has been listed on both the National Register of Historic Places and the Virginia Landmarks Register.

 History

 Site history

 In 1714 Charles Fleming took on a land patent of 670 acres (2.7 km^{2}) with the intent to cultivate it.
-The land, however, "lapsed" and was later granted to Thomas Randolph in 1722.
-This area was later included in a tract made up of 2870 acres (11.6 km^{2}), which was later known as "Clifton."
-But it was this initial purchase of the 670 acres (2.7 km^{2}) would form "The Fork," known for its position on the James and Willis Rivers.
-It would later become Ampthill.
-In 1724, Randolph sold to Robert "King" Carter, then the wealthiest landowner in Virginia.
+The land, however, "lapsed" and in 1722 was granted to Thomas Randolph.
+This was later included in a tract made up of 2870 acres (11.6 km^{2}), which became known as "Clifton."
+However, this initial 670 acre (2.7 km^{2}) tract would form "The Fork," named after its location at the confluence of the James and Willis Rivers.
+In 1724, Randolph sold "The Fork" to Robert "King" Carter, then the wealthiest landowner in Virginia.

 In his will dated 22 August 1726, King Carter willed the 2870 acre (11.6 km^{2}) tract to his then-unborn grandson, stipulating that the child carry the Carter name.
-Some time later, Anne Carter and Major Benjamin Harrison of Berkeley Plantation, christened a son, Carter Henry, who later became the owner of the property known as "Clifton" in Cumberland County, Virginia.
+Some time later, Anne Carter and Major Benjamin Harrison of Berkeley Plantation, christened a son, Carter Henry, who upon reaching legal age became the owner of the property known as "Clifton" in Cumberland County, Virginia.

-Carter Henry Harrison moved to Clifton upon graduation from law school.
-There, he raised his family and wrote the Cumberland Resolutions, which were presented to the community from the steps of the Effingham Tavern.
-These resolutions were later incorporated into the Virginia Resolutions and were the basis for the Declaration of Independence, written by Harrison's nephew, Thomas Jefferson.
+After graduating law school and beginning his legal practice, Carter Henry Harrison I moved to Clifton.There, he wrote the Cumberland Resolutions, which were presented from the steps of the Effingham Tavern.
+These and similar resolutions were later incorporated into the Virginia Resolutions, which formed a basis for the Declaration of Independence, written by Harrison's nephew, Thomas Jefferson.
+Carter Henry Harrison also served in the Virginia House of Delegates (1782–1787).
+Shortly before that service, Carter Henry Harrison settle his third son, Randolph Harrison, at Ampthill.
+Carter Henry Harrison's last will and testament, admitted to probate in 1793, confirmed Randolph as the owner of Clifton, and The Fork's owner as his brother Robert.
+However, financial problems caused Robert to sell The Fork to Shadrack Vaughan in 1804.